maraPislar/combining-causal-models-for-accurate-NN-abstractions/README.md

-# Learning a Mixture of Causal Models with Distributed Alignment Search (DAS)
+# Combining Causal Models for More Accurate Abstractions of Neural Networks

 Credits to the [pyvene library](https://github.com/stanfordnlp/pyvene).